-The NICHD welcomes the opportunity to enhance its mission-relevant activities through the thoughtful use of collaborative relationships, including those described below.
-The Institute is committed to establishing and maintaining such partnerships in accordance with all relevant NIH and DHHS policies and to assuring maximum benefit for all parties involved.
+NICHD welcomes the opportunity to enhance its mission-relevant activities through the thoughtful use of collaborative relationships, including those described below.
+The institute is committed to establishing and maintaining such partnerships in accordance with all relevant NIH and HHS policies and to assuring maximum benefit for all parties involved.

-PPPs involve the NIH in collaboration with any of a wide range of other organizations, including (but not limited to) patient advocacy groups, foundations, pharmaceutical or biotechnology companies, and academic institutions.
+PPPs involve NIH in collaboration with any of a wide range of other organizations, including patient advocacy groups, foundations, pharmaceutical or biotechnology companies, and academic institutions.
 Partnerships may take many forms and range widely in size and scope.
-Partnership activities center on the shared goals and mandates of the partners, leveraging knowledge, skills, resources, and services to achieve synergy.
+Partnership activities center on shared goals and mandates, leveraging knowledge, skills, resources, and services to achieve synergy.

 All NIH partnerships are science driven, aim to improve the public health, and are structured to uphold the principles of transparency, fairness, inclusiveness, scientific rigor, and compliance with federal laws and NIH policy.